 The recordings of your ensemble is the single most important part of your application.
 You, therefore, will want to select music that best reflects your players' capabilities.

-What kind of March should I include on my band's audition CD?
+What kind of March should I include on my band's audition recording?
 Your band should perform a traditional military style march by one of the composers listed on the approved march list.

-Is a DVD required and must it be the same music that appears on the CD?
-Yes, a DVD of your ensemble playing or rehearsing the "same music" that is on the CD is required.
-It does not need to be the same performance that was recorded on the CD.
+Is a video recording required and must it be the same music that appears on the audio recording?
+Yes, a video recording of your ensemble playing or rehearsing the "same music" that is on the audio recording is required.
+It does not need to be the same performance that was recorded on the audio recording.

 How will The Midwest Clinic notify groups whether or not they have been accepted?
-All applicants will be notified by email within two weeks of when the Group Selection committees meet.
+All applicants will be notified sometime around the beginning of April.
 Results will not be shared over the phone.

 When will The Midwest Clinic announce which groups have been invited?
-When all of the invited groups have confirmed that they are accepting the invitation, The Midwest Clinic will post the roster of performers on the website.
+When all of the invited groups have confirmed that they are accepting the invitation to perform, The Midwest Clinic will post the roster of performers on the website.
 We hope to announce the list of performers by the beginning of May.